KaanOzgencil/KCB_wetland_birds_paper_R_code/README.md

 ## Impact of wetland degradation and climate change on diversity and functional traits of breeding wetland birds across spatial scales ##
-This repository has the R code and data to reproduce all the analyses and figures for XXXXXX.
+This repository has the R code and data to reproduce all the analyses and figures from Özgencil et al. (2022).

-*Corresponding author*: XXXXXX
+*Corresponding author*: İ. Kaan Özgencil - kaanozgencil@gmail.com

 ### HOW TO DOWNLOAD THE WHOLE REPOSITORY FROM GITHUB